AthomsLL/The-Learning-Resources-App/README.md

 # THE LEARNING RESOURCES APP #

-Developed by Vue JS for learn Vue JS
+Developed with Vue JS for learn Vue JS